-- L1Topo is a very high-speed and very high-density ATCA module, which has many optical - fibre links and some electrical backplane links running at a speed of up to 12.8Gb/s.
-In - addition, the tight ATLAS L1Calo latency margin requires a large number of parallel links - running at up to 1Gb/s between FPGAs for data sharing on L1Topo.

-- 332 Signal integrity is a challenge for the L1Topo design.
-It benefits, however from the detailed - PCB simulations that have been done for the jFEX prototype, from which the phase-1 - 334 L1Topo is being derived.
+- L1Topo is a very high-speed and very high-density ATCA module, which has many optical - 355 fibre links and some electrical backplane links running at a speed of up to 12.8Gb/s.
+In - addition, the tight ATLAS L1Calo latency margin requires a large number of parallel links - running at nominally 640Mb/s between FPGAs for data sharing on L1Topo. - 358 Signal integrity is a challenge for the L1Topo design.
+It benefits, however from the detailed - PCB simulations that have been done for the jFEX prototype, from which the phase-1 - L1Topo is being derived.
+Cross talk is limited by maximising differential pair pitch, - impedance is guaranteed (10%) by the PCB manufacturer.